-Through their creative process, the twins distill those literal images into vivid blocks of color and texture.
+As collaborative artists, the Lubbesmeyers explore the essential elements of their surroundings, as translated from literal images that live in their minds.
+Through their creative process, the twins distill those literal images into color and texture.
 Through color, the images become suggestions of places that seem vaguely if not distinctly familiar.